 In order to reduce the stress of a tree you first need to identify what’s causing the stress.
 Is it because the tree is not getting enough light?
 Maybe there is not enough food/water for it?
 Or perhaps some of the branches are getting sunburnt.
 Whatever the reason may be you first need to identify it and then act accordingly.

 For help on identifying what is causing the tree to become stressed you can always speak with your local arborist.
-For more information on how to reduce the stress of your tree or for any other enquiry feel free to contact Treeman Melbourne on 1800 332 057.
 You can also see more of our blogs HERE.